educ8s/OpenMV-ILI9341-Track-Object/README.md

 # Credits & Thanks

-  - Kudos to [cbm80amiga](https://github.com/cbm80amiga) for being the creator of the original ST7789 fast library without which this project would not exist.
+  - Kudos to [OutOfTheBots](https://github.com/OutOfTheBots) for being the creator of ILI9341 MicroPython library without which this project would not exist.